 - Weakness in the back legs

-In most cases these negative effects can be mild, and manageable at home, but in more serious cases, it has to be managed by a professional.
-Anyway, if you suspect your kitty has eaten macadamia nuts you should contact your vet immediately.
+In most cases, these adverse effects can be mild and manageable at home, but it has to be managed by a professional in more severe cases.
+Anyway, if you suspect your kitty has eaten macadamia nuts, you should contact your vet immediately.

-Symptoms for a stronger negative reaction might include:
+Symptoms for a stronger adverse reaction might include: